July 13, 2026

 • Word Processor AI Features: Built-in tools on my laptop for grammar checks, rewriting, and original content review

-• Originality Checkers: To help verify that final content remains original and properly attributed when needed
+• Originality Checkers: To help verify that final content remains original and properly attributed when needed (grammarly has this built in)

 These tools assist the process, not replace it.
 This blog remains human-authored, human-owned, and human-accountable.